 Using Nanotechnology in Hockey Sticks

-A recent breakthrough in the design of hockey sticks is the introduction of carbon nanotubes into the resin which binds the woven fibres together.
-The lattice fibre construction provides strength in the lateral direction, relying only on the cylindrical shape of the hollow construction and the binding resin for tensile strength.
+One of the recent breakthroughs in the design of hockey sticks is the introduction of carbon nanotubes into the resin which binds the woven fibers together.
+The lattice fiber construction provides strength in the lateral direction, relying only on the cylindrical shape of the hollow construction and the binding resin for tensile strength.

 Carbon nanotubes are microscopic cylinders formed from a sheet of one atom thick carbon.
 The introduction of carbon nanotubes in a random orientation within the resin gives it increased strength in multiple directions and helps it to bind the fibrous layers together, thus creating a material with more uniform properties in all directions.

 The other big development which has manifested in recent years is the GR Collection by Grays Hockey.
 This hockey stick was a joint effort between Grays Hockey and XG Sciences and uses graphene nanoplatelets (GNPs)—i.e. multi-layered graphene particles—to enhance the properties of the sticks, while improving a player’s all-round performance.

 The addition of graphene into the composites improves the strength of the stick, while simultaneously being more efficient at absorbing energy when the stick strikes the ball.
 This has resulted in a hockey stick that absorbs more shock per hit and provides a much better feel and response for the players using them.